 If you’ve suffered sustained abuse or harassment, it’s in your best interest to take legal action.
 Multiple options are available in Minnesota, including orders for protection and harassment restraining orders.
 These decrees restrict access to victims of harassment, allowing them to feel safer and more secure.
-The relief provided by such measures can differ dramatically,
+The relief provided by such measures can differ dramatically

 The state of Minnesota provides two excellent options for addressing harassment: orders for protection and harassment restraining orders.
 Although similar in many respects, these orders hold several key differences, which tend to prompt confusion among petitioners.
 Many of these distinctions involve the following eligibility standards: